Simplified self-dual electrodynamics: Introduction

 In the following two sections we shall establish the generality of our new auxiliary field formulation, present the conditions on $W$ required by causality, and show that these conditions imply that any solution of the auxiliary-field equation is unique.
 In section \ref{sec:CS} we review the topic of causality, and the derivation of causality conditions for self-dual NLED, with many simplifications.
-In section \ref{sec:phi-parity} we explain why an analytic weak-field expansion requires a symmetric potential $W$, and in section \ref{sec:energy} we revisit the topic of energy conditions on the stress-energy tensor of NLED theories to show how these are implied by the causality conditions on $W$.
+In section \ref{sec:phi-parity} we explain why an analytic weak-field expansion requires a symmetric potential $W$, and in section \ref{sec:RTgen} we present the generalisation to all analytic self-dual NLED of the Ro{\v c}ek-Tseytlin formulation of the Born-Infeld theory.
+In section \ref{sec:energy} we revisit the topic of energy conditions on the stress-energy tensor of NLED theories to show how these are implied by the causality conditions on $W$.